The Science Behind Bōshi Nanofiber Skincare Technology

 Extremely low water activity

-Waterless, sustainable and biodegradable
+Waterless, vegan and biodegradable

 Bōshi FAQs